Northern Trust Corporation Depositary Shares Each Representing a 1/1,000th Interest in a Share of Series E Non-Cumulative Perpetual Preferred Stock

 Dividends Summary

-- Northern Trust Corporation Depositary Shares Each Representing a 1/1,000th Interest in a Share of Series E Non-Cumulative Perpetual Preferred Stock has issued 24 dividend payments over the past 6 years
+- Consistent Payer: Northern Trust Corporation Depositary Shares Each Representing a 1/1,000th Interest in a Share of Series E Non-Cumulative Perpetual Preferred Stock has rewarded shareholders with 25 dividend payments over the past 6 years.

 Company News